Eli Schechtman: World War II

-On the day following the Nazi's attack on the USSR, and the bombing of Kyiv, Eli Schechtman, and his family were evacuated to Uzbekistan.
-In 1942 Schechtman voluntarily joined the Red Army.
-He was injured in 1944, but returned to the front line, and fought as an officer in the Russian army until the end of the war.
-In May 1945 he was part of the Russian forces who marched to Berlin, and in 1946-1948 he served near Weimar as the Cultural Attaché of the Soviet Forces.
+Following the Nazi attack on the USSR and the First Battle of Kiev, Schechtman and his family were evacuated to Uzbekistan.
+In 1942, Schechtman voluntarily joined the Red Army.
+He was injured in 1944, but he returned to the front line and fought as an officer until the end of the war.
+Schechtman was part of the Red Army forces who marched to Berlin in May 1945, and in 1946–1948 he served near Weimar as the Cultural Attaché of the Soviet Forces.

 Imprisonment

 In 1948 Schechtman left Germany and returned to the USSR.
-Between 1948 and 1962, the Schechtman's family lived in Kyiv in a communal apartment with 16 neighbours.
-He couldn't publish his novels and the family struggled to survive, supported only by Sheindl's modest salary as a kindergarten teacher.
+Between 1948 and 1962, the Schechtman family lived in Kyiv in a communal apartment with 16 neighbours.
+He couldn't publish his novels, and the family struggled to survive, supported only by Sheindl's modest salary as a kindergarten teacher.

-In March 1953, several days before the official announcement of Stalin's death, Eli Schechtman was imprisoned as Jewish nationalist and charged with espionage and Zionism.
-He was released several months after Stalin's death due to "lack of evidence of guilt".
+In March 1953, several days before the official announcement of Stalin's death, Eli Schechtman was imprisoned as a Jewish nationalist and charged with espionage and Zionism.
+He was released several months after Stalin's death due to "lack of evidence of guilt."

 Last years in the Soviet Union

-Upon his release from the Soviet prison, Eli Schechtman began working on one of his major novels, Erev, despite the fact that at that time in the USSR there was not a single magazine, nor a single newspaper or publishing house in Yiddish.
+Upon his release from the Soviet prison, Schechtman began working on one of his major novels, Erev, despite the fact that at that time in the USSR there was not a single magazine, newspaper, or publishing house for Yiddish literature.

-This epic novel, the first Yiddish novel in the USSR, written and published after Stalin's death, became the central work of his literary career.
-A number of critics praised it as one of the best, or even the best, achievement of post-Holocaust Yiddish prose.
+This epic novel, the first Yiddish novel in the USSR, written and published after Stalin's death, became the central work of Schechtman's literary career.
+A number of critics praised it as one of the best achievements of post-Holocaust Yiddish prose.